 The Data Universal Numbering System, abbreviated as DUNS or D-U-N-S, is a proprietary system developed and managed by Dun & Bradstreet.

 North American Industry Classification System (NAICS) is a classification of business.
-NAICS for our Safety Consulting Services is 541690.
+The NAICS code for Safety Consulting Services is 541690 & the NAICS code is 541511 for Custom Computer Programming Services.

-https://safetykaizen.com/ is a privately operated site offering business risk control services, and is in not affiliated with OSHA, Cal/OSHA, EPA, or any government websites.
+https://safetykaizen.com/ is a privately operated site offering innovative business services, and is in not affiliated with OSHA, NIST, Cal/OSHA, EPA, or any government websites.

-ken@safetykaizen.com Safety Kaizen, LLC - Serving select private risk control clients in the Greater Phoenix, AZ area.
+ken@safetykaizen.com Safety Kaizen, LLC - Safety, Risk, Responsible AI Innovation; Serving select clients in the Greater Phoenix, AZ area.

 ‡ Disclosure: Safety Kaizen, LLC website advertising and information is not legal or business advice.
-Thank you for your business!
+Ken Mushet, CSP, MBA/TM thanks you for your business!

 Copyright © 2016 - 2025 All rights reserved.